leetmaa/KMCLib/README.md

 *KMCLib* is a general framework for *lattice* kinetic Monte Carlo (KMC) simulations, to simulate the time evolution of systems of up to millions of particles in one, two or three dimensions. *KMCLib* is organized as a collection of Python frontend functions, classes and interfaces for performing efficient *lattice* KMC simulations, with all computationally heavy backend functionality implemented in C++.

-Version *2.0* introduce support for having more than one particle per site.
+Version *2.0* introduces support for having more than one particle per lattice site in the simulations.
 This was implemented to enable simulations of gas through porous solids as described in this paper:

     Amber Mace, Mikael Leetmaa and Aatto Laaksonen “Temporal Coarse Graining of CO2 and N2 Diffusion in Zeolite NaKA: From the Quantum Scale to the Macroscopic“